-Applying for a visa to study in the UK
+Applying for a Visa to study at Swansea University

 As an international student you will probably need a student visa to allow you to study in the UK.
 This page explains what documents you will need to obtain your visa under the UK Points Based Immigration System.

-When will you be sent your Confirmation of Acceptance for Studies (CAS) number/statement by Swansea?
+When will you be sent your Confirmation of Acceptance for Studies (CAS) number/statement by Swansea University?

 We will email you a statement containing your CAS number within 6 months of the start date of the course and once you have done all of the following: